naaziya707/ImpactWave_project/README.md

 # 🌊 ImpactWave – Relief Platform

-**ImpactWave** is a donation and relief management platform built using Flask and MySQL.
+**ImpactWave** is a donation and relief management platform built using Python Flask and MySQL.
 It simplifies charitable giving, event registration, and feedback collection while ensuring security, transparency, and a user-friendly experience.

 ## 📌 Project Overview
 ImpactWave empowers users to donate to causes, register for events, and receive instant PDF receipts.
 Admins can manage donations, events, and users efficiently through a secure dashboard.
 The platform currently operates within India, with future plans for global expansion.